Month: March 2020

 “The unprepared mind cannot see the outstretched hand of opportunity.”

-More people will be working from home, face to face meetings will be limited, and large gatherings will be avoided as well as travel to those meetings or gatherings.
-Working from home can be challenging for people who are not accustomed to it so helping them make the transition may be very important to your financial bottom line.
+More people will be working from home, face-to-face meetings will be limited, large gatherings will be avoided, and travel to those meetings or gatherings.
+Working from home can be challenging for people not accustomed to it, so helping them transition may be very important to your financial bottom line.

-Collaboration tools such as Slack, Basecamp, and Asana can help maintain productivity and foster necessary interaction.
-Some tools include video conferencing, but even so, having tools like Zoom or Webex can help both internally and externally.
-Seeing the person you are speaking with helps increase engagement and lead to more effective communication by spotting nuances such as facial expressions that could otherwise be missed.
+Collaboration tools like Slack, Basecamp, and Asana can help maintain productivity and foster necessary interaction.
+Some tools include video conferencing, but even so, tools like Zoom or Webex can help internally and externally.
+Seeing the person you are speaking with helps increase engagement and leads to more effective communication by spotting nuances, such as facial expressions, that could otherwise be missed.

 Tools that are secure, are easy to implement (cloud-based solutions have an advantage here), and are easy to learn and use can be a cost-effective way to keep your business on-track.
 An additional benefit could be the creation of an effective distributed workforce.